 Meanwhile, the Egyptian government has been battling dollar scarcity by devaluing the Egyptian pound and accepting generous dollar deposits from Arab Gulf countries.
 The official statistics of the Central Bank of Egypt (CBE) tell that, in July, the inflation rate hit 14.5%, and the foreign currency reserves fell to 33.14 billion dollars.

 The Egyptian state decided to walk on two parallel wires to deal with this situation.
 The first route is to restrict imports to prevent the quick drain of the dollar reserves.
-The second trail is to maximize the revenues of the Suez Canal, the highest foreign currency resource after the remittances sent by the Egyptians abroad, which reached 31.9 billion dollars for the first time, this year.
+The second trial is to maximize the revenues of the Suez Canal, the highest foreign currency resource after the remittances sent by the Egyptians abroad, which reached 31.9 billion dollars for the first time, this year.

 Admiral Osama Rabie, Chairperson of the Suez Canal Authority (SCA), declared that the canal’s monthly revenues hit a record of 704 million dollars in August.
 That is 60% more than the revenues earned at a similar time last year.
 He explained that most of these revenues came from the high traffic of petroleum cargo ships traveling from Arab Gulf countries to Europe to compensate for the boycott of Russian oil.